otienojoseph/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 - 1-swap: Swap values of two integers
 - 2-strlen: Returns the length of a string
 - 3-puts: Print string chars on stdout
+- 9-strcpy: Function that copies the string pointed to by src including the terminating null byte